STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 --
 // Enable testing.
 Tests are automatically built with target all RADIUM_ENABLE_TESTING:BOOL=ON
 --
+// Enable Radium examples.
+// Examples are automatically built with target all but are not installed with target isntall.
+// To install examples, the target Install_Examples should be explicitely built RADIUM_ENABLE_EXAMPLES:BOOL=OFF
+--
 // Include Radium::Core in CMake project
 RADIUM_GENERATE_LIB_CORE:BOOL=ON